AdobeDocs/release-notes.en/current.md

     New features in Assets:

-    * Content Automation functionality lets Experience Manager Assets use the Adobe Creative Cloud APIs to automate asset production at scale.
+    * [!UICONTROL Content Automation] functionality lets Experience Manager Assets use the Adobe Creative Cloud APIs to automate asset production at scale.
 It improves content velocity by dramatically decreasing the time taken and iterations required to create variations of the same asset.
 The functionality does not require any programming and works from within the DAM.
 See [Generate variations of assets using Adobe Creative Cloud integration](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/cc-api-integration.html?lang=en).
     * [Adobe Asset Link 3.0](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html) for Adobe Photoshop, Adobe Illustrator, and Adobe InDesign and Adobe [Adobe Asset Link 2.0](https://helpx.adobe.com/enterprise/using/adobe-asset-link-for-xd.html) for Adobe XD is available.
 It supports Assets Essentials and the ability to automatically connect to Experience Manager as a Cloud Service or Assets Essentials.
     * The [Asset bulk ingestor tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/add-assets.html?lang=en#asset-bulk-ingestor) lets you add metadata during a bulk ingestion.

     New features in the Assets prerelease channel:

-    * The view settings are enhanced to let users choose a default view and a default sorting parameter.
+    * The view settings are enhanced to let you choose a default view and a default sorting parameter.
-    * The Link share download functionality uses asynchronous downloads that boost the download speed.
+    * The [!UICONTROL Link Share] download functionality uses asynchronous downloads that boost the download speed.
 See [Download assets shared using link sharing](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/download-assets-from-aem.html?lang=en#link-share-download).
-    * Users can search and filter the folders based on property predicates.
+    * You can search and filter the folders based on property predicates.
     * Experience Manager Assets embeds the PDF Viewer to preview the supported document formats.
 It is powered by Adobe Document Cloud.
-This feature lets users preview PDF and other multi-page files without any complex processing.
+This feature lets you preview PDF and other multi-page files without any complex processing.
 It improves the feature parity with Experience Manager 6.5.
-The controls available in the preview are to zoom, to navigate to pages, to undock controls, and to view in full screen.
+The controls available in the preview are to zoom, to navigate to pages, to un-dock controls, and to view in full screen.
 The integrated PDF viewer supports AI, DOCX, INDD, PDF, and PSD file formats.
 You can comment on the asset itself but commenting and annotations within the PDF file are not supported.
     * A user experience enhancement displays the number of assets present in a folder.
 For more than 1000 assets in a folder, Assets displays 1000+.
     * You can directly apply a metadata schema to a folder in its Properties.